This blog may contain affiliate links. Read our disclosure policy for more info.

 16. Learn to surf

 Sri Lanka is an awesome place to learn to surf!
-With a seemingly endless coastline, cheap board rentals, lessons, and waves perfect for all levels there’s never been a better time to learn to surf than on your trip in Sri Lanka.
+With a seemingly endless coastline, cheap board rentals, lessons, and waves perfect for all levels there’s never been a better time to learn to surf than on your trip to Sri Lanka.

-Surfing in Sri Lanka is best on the west coast between the months of January to April and the east coast between May and July.
+Surfing in Sri Lanka is best on the west coast between the months of January to April and on the east coast between May and July.
 However, if you’re just learning then you can surf almost any time of year!

 One of the best learner beaches is Weligama Beach.
 It’s only a short drive from Mirissa and well worth checking out if you want to learn to catch some waves.